The Sheltowee Trace Trail

-I finished my hike!
-I didn’t get the record or fkt(fastest known time) on the Sheltowee Trace I wanted, and actually gave that up maybe 4 or 5 days in but did still finish in 11 days and 4 hours.
+I finished my hike of the Sheltowee Trace!
+I gave up going for the FKT maybe 4 or 5 days in but did still finish in 11 days and 4 hours.
 Somewhat of a quick pace for a 323 mile trail.
 So now what!
-Well I have a story to tell and something I’ve thought a lot about is I want to help the next guy or girl going out there with the same intention as me.
-Provide beta on the trail from the perspective of someone making a lot of miles.
+Well I have a story to tell and something I’ve thought a lot about is I want to help the next person going out there with the same intention as me.

 First I’d like to give a couple shout outs.

 Billy Sherlin helped me out on multiple occasions.
 He runs hiker shuttles for a very reasonable fee and lives near the trail, for instance he drove me a short ways to a restaurant once, and then the much much larger task of driving me from one terminus of the trail to the other where my car was parked over 300 miles.
 The Sheltowee Trace Association does offer shuttle support but ask that you get in touch with them 5 days in advance.
 Personally I hardly know where I’ll be hours in advance let alone days!
 Billy was there, and more than willing to help me out.
 I can’t thank him enough.
 If you are looking for a ride get in touch with him or the Trace Association.
 The alternative is what I call the ultimate rejection, standing by the road with your thumb out, visibly seeing the disgust on peoples faces as they wiz by you.
 Instead you can send Billy a message, he’s more than happy to shuttle and is even pet friendly.
 You can get in touch with Billy here: